Chelsea Walton: Recognition

 Walton was named a Sloan Fellow in 2017, becoming the fourth African-American to win a Sloan Fellowship in mathematics.
 Walton was also recognized by Mathematically Gifted & Black as a Black History Month 2017 Honoree.
 In 2018 she won the André Lichnerowicz Prize in Poisson geometry, the first woman to be awarded this prize.
 The award citation noted her research on Sklyanin algebras in Poisson geometry, on the actions of Hopf algebras, and on the universal enveloping algebra of the Witt algebra.
+She was elected as a Fellow of the American Mathematical Society, in the 2025 class of fellows.